flant/shell-operator/HOOKS.md

 ##### RBAC is required

 Shell-operator requires a ServiceAccount with the appropriate [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions.
 See examples with RBAC: [monitor-pods](examples/101-monitor-pods) and [monitor-namespaces](examples/102-monitor-namespaces).

+##### jqFilter

+This filter is used to ignore excess "Modified" events, not to select subscribed objects.
+For example, if hook is interested in changes of labels, `"jqFilter":".metadata.labels"` can be used to ignore changes in status or annotations.

+The result of applying filter to the event's object is passed to hook in a binding context file in a `filterResult` field.
+See [binding context](#binding-context).

 ##### Added != Object created